-Getting porcelain veneers can help patients feel more confident about their appearances, as they can hide flaws such as chips, cracks, gaps, teeth that are too small, or teeth that are misshapen.
+Getting porcelain veneers can help patients feel more confident about their appearances, as they can hide flaws such as chips, cracks, gaps, teeth that are too small, teeth that are misshapen, or broken teeth.

 For patients whose teeth are resistant to whitening treatments, veneers can also hide stains and discolorations.

 With good care, patients can expect their veneers to last upwards of 30 years.

 Dental Veneers Infographics

 Provided there are no major oral health problems, patients can get veneers at any point.
 They are a purely cosmetic treatment.

 To get started, just call our cosmetic dentists to schedule your porcelain veneers consultation.

 First, the teeth need to be prepared for the veneers, meaning some tooth structure will need to be gently removed.
 This prevents the veneers from appearing too bulky.
 Patients can use a local anesthetic and/or sedation during the tooth preparation, but should be aware that many patients experience little to no pain during this process.

 Impressions will also be taken, and the patient will have the opportunity to make decisions about the size, shape, and shade of the veneers.